top of page

 • You establish an accurate way to obtain the data so that corresponding reporting pulls consistently accurate data

 • You establish a rolling period of time to evaluate a metric.
 Using a rolling 13-week average may be more insightful than looking at a metric for a day or week.
-Chose a period of time that minimizes “outliers” due to seasonality, peak times, etc.
+Choose a period of time that minimizes “outliers” due to seasonality, peak times, etc.

 • You create ratios instead of one-dimensional measures.
 Find something to benchmark the metric to that will give you a measure relative to something else.

-There is a brilliance in creating a handful of impactful metrics to run your business or specific department / functional area.
-Having a consistent and objective way to demonstrate incremental improvement, identify trends, or to more quickly identify constraints can have far reaching impacts on performance and culture.
-Having well thought out metrics can have positive impacts on accountability, communication, and teamwork while providing a more objective way to align compensation design to performance.
+There is a brilliance in creating a handful of impactful metrics to run your business or specific department/functional area.
+Having a consistent and objective way to demonstrate incremental improvement, identify trends, or to more quickly identify constraints can have far-reaching impacts on performance and culture.
+Having well-thought-out metrics can have positive impacts on accountability, communication, and teamwork while providing a more objective way to align compensation design to performance.

 You can reach us at info@flvcp.com for more information on how to implement smart metrics to enhance performance, accountability, and overall organizational value.